Inductive randomness predictors: beyond conformal: Inductive conformal and randomness predictors

-In the definition of an inductive conformal predictor we will follow~\cite[Sect.~4.2.2]{Vovk/etal:2022book}.
-The training sequence $z_1,\dots,z_n$ is split into two parts: the \emph{proper training sequence} $z_1,\dots,z_l$ of size $l$ and the \emph{calibration sequence} $z_{l+1},\dots,z_n$ of size $m:=n-l$; we will assume $l\ge1$ and $m\ge1$.
-An \emph{inductive nonconformity measure} is a measurable function $A:\mathbf{Z}^{l+1}\to\R$.
+In the definition of an ICP we will follow~\citet[Sect.~4.2.2]{Vovk/etal:2022book}.
+The training sequence $z_1,\dots,z_n$ is split into two parts: the \emph{proper training sequence} $z_1,\dots,z_l$ of length $l$ and the \emph{calibration sequence} $z_{l+1},\dots,z_n$ of length $m:=n-l$; we will assume $l\in\N_1$ and $m\in\N_1$.
+An \emph{inductive nonconformity measure} is a measurable function $A:\mathbf{Z}^{l+1}\to\R$, where $\mathbf{Z}:=\mathbf{X}\times\mathbf{Y}$ is the \emph{example space}.
 The \emph{inductive conformal predictor} (ICP) based on $A$ outputs the prediction p-function

 where the $\alpha$s are defined by